Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Extraction of qutrit circuits in restricted topologies

-The circuit $C^{-1}$ correctly implements the same trit-string to trit-string mapping as the original ternary parity map $P$.
+\end{enumerate} To extract the circuit $C$ we append to the initially empty circuit the gates associated with each row operation.
+The circuit inverse $C^{-1}$ implements the same mapping of the original ternary parity map $P$.
 As an example, in the next section we describe step-by-step the circuit extraction procedure to a topology reassembling a grid.